ganga-praiju/python-basics/README.md

 # python-basics
-This is my first steps into python as a data science student
+This is my repositary where i upload all the python codes where i learnedas a data science student.
+I use this space to track my progress.
+>buliding my foundational python skills.